A fairly extreme road for experienced drivers to Carlisleshoek Pass

 Carlisleshoek Pass is a high mountain pass at an elevation of 2.563m (8,408ft) above the sea level, located in the Eastern Cape province of South Africa.
 You don't need 4x4, but you do need controlled power, particularly where the cement strips zigzag their way up the most extreme section.
 It’s one of the highest roads of South Africa.

-The surface of the road to Carlisleshoek Pass (also known as Carlislehoekspruit Pass or Carlisle's Hoek) is gravel and sand.
+The road to the summit (also known as Carlislehoekspruit Pass or Carlisle's Hoek) is unpaved.
 The pass is notorious for its descent into the little historical village of Rhodes.
 This fairly extreme pass is for the more experienced driver.

 How long is the Carlisleshoek Pass?

 Located in the Drakensberg Mountains of the north Eastern Cape, the pass is 20.4 km (12.67 miles) long running south-north from the R396 road, east of Rhodes, a small village alongside the wild trout rich Bell River, to Tiffindell Ski Resort, on the slopes of Ben McDhuui peak.